liuxin0824/BCV-LR/README.md

 ## Offline stage

-To achieve offline pretraining on videos and obtain pre-trained models, run:
+Make the env_name in config.yaml match the expert videos name (for example, to run Finger_spin, set env_name to finger250), and then achieve offline pretraining by:

 ```
 python run_offline.py